 As with other mediators, after adding the drop mediator to a sequence, you can click its up and down arrows to move its location in the sequence.

-You can also use the drop mediator for messages that do not meet the filter criteria in case the client is waiting for a response to ensure the message was received by the ESB.
+You can use the drop mediator for messages that do not meet the filter criteria in case the client is waiting for a response to ensure the message was received by the Ei.
 For example:

 In this scenario, if the message doesn't meet the filter condition, it is dropped, and the HTTP 202 Accepted response is sent to the client.
 If you did not include the drop mediator, the client would not receive any response.